As Trump leans into attacks on mail voting, GOP officials confront signs of Republican turnout crisis

 As a result, state and local Republicans across the country fear they are falling dramatically behind in a practice that is expected to be key to voter turnout this year.
 Through mailers and Facebook ads, they are racing to promote absentee balloting among their own.

 In the process, some Republican officials have tried to draw a distinction between “absentee ballots,” which Trump claims are secure, and “mail ballots,” which he has repeatedly attacked.
-In fact, the terms are used interchangeably.
+The terms are typically used interchangeably.

 Alabama Secretary of State John Merrill, describing a recent meeting with a group of Republican voters in Fort Payne, said he felt compelled to explain that there is only one kind of mail-in voting in Alabama, and that it is safe and secure.